Providing the time and space for ambitious research projects.

 What are the reporting requirements for the fellowship?

 Every year for three years after the completion of the fellowship, each Fellow is asked to provide an updated 45-word impact statement and brief information regarding research progress, outcomes, and disposition of awarded funds.
 After completion of each report, CCSS will transfer $500 to the Fellow as thanks for participating in reporting.

 When Fellows publish research supported by the CCSS Fellowship, CCSS should be acknowledged using the phrase, “This research was supported by a Cornell Center for Social Science Faculty Fellowship.”

 What is the CCSS Data Archiving and Replication Policy that all Fellows must adhere to?

 The CCSS Data Archiving and Replication Policy can be found here.

-Please contact Amanda King, Program Coordinator, with questions about the CCSS Fellows Program.
+Please contact the CCSS program coordinator with questions about the Faculty Fellows Program.